 - It only supports babies up to 26 pounds.

-- To keep your carrier in its best shape, you shouldn’t put it in the washing machine.
+- To help keep its shape, you shouldn’t machine wash.

-This is a great option for moms looking for a forward-facing baby carrier, but the nice thing is that it can be used other ways too.
-You can cuddle your baby while they are facing you against your chest or you can use this as a backpack to carry your baby with.
+This is a great option for moms looking for a forward-facing baby holder, but the nice thing is that it can be used other ways too.
+You can cuddle your baby while they’re facing you against your chest or you can use this as a baby backpack.

-- The lumbar support is good on this carrier because of how wide that strap is.
+- The lumbar support is great because of how wide that strap is.

 - It comes with a hood you can use if you want to.